TOOTH RECONTOURING

 • are too long, or

-• slightly overlapped.
+• slightly overlapped

 Reshaping Teeth

-The process of reshaping the teeth involves slightly trimming, smoothing or polishing dental enamel to achieve minor adjustments in tooth shape and contour.
-Once ideal dimensions are achieved, a fluoride varnish is applied to reshaped tooth surfaces to protect and further harden newly polished enamel.
-This technique is minimally invasive because less than 1 mm of enamel is removed.
+The process of reshaping the teeth involves slightly trimming, smoothing or polishing dental enamel to achieve minor adjustments in tooth shape and contour

 No Tooth Sensitivity

 Reshaping of teeth can usually be accomplished within one appointment and does not require local anaesthetic.
 It should not cause sensitivity.
 The removal of such small amounts of enamel does not harm the tooth over the long term.
-Reshaping will not make the tooth more vulnerable to tooth decay or further chipping.
+Reshaping a tooth will not make the tooth more vulnerable to tooth decay or further chipping.
 In fact, further chipping of a tooth may be reduced because thin, weak unsupported enamel is filed away.

-If a tooth has a larger chip or issue, which cannot be safely managed by recontouring, dental bonding may be a more appropriate treatment option to consider.
-A dental examination is needed to diagnose your condition to determine the best treatment for your teeth and whether tooth recontouring is suitable for you.
+If a tooth has a larger chip or issue, which cannot be safely managed by enamel reduction, dental bonding may be a more appropriate treatment option to consider.